Homeowner's Responsibilities for Safe Drinking Water

 The chemicals used on your lawn and garden can be toxic or fatal if ingested.
 These chemicals may include pesticides, herbicides, fertilizers, and even the strong cleaning chemicals sprayed on vehicles, house siding, etc.

-Hire a certified plumber to select and install the proper backflow preventer device as per City’s Standards and Specs.
+What to: Hire a certified plumber to select and install the proper backflow preventer device.

 Underground lawn irrigation systems

 Sprinkler heads are not designed to be drip tight under backflow conditions.
 Because of this, fertilizer, animal excrement, and other contaminants in puddles of standing water are at risk of back flow through ground level sprinkler heads.

 What to do: Ensure an approved backflow device is installed, in good working order and is tested annually if it requires testing.

 Ensure there is an approved backflow assembly on the connection between the main water supply and makeup to the two systems.

 Private wells and auxiliary water systems